The time to act on climate change is now

 Even with best efforts to reduce them, there will still be some emissions.

 Net zero can be achieved through a combination of emission reduction and emission removal.
-Greenhouse gas emissions can be removed by the natural environment for example, stored in soils, trees and the ocean, or by using technologies like carbon capture and storage.
+Greenhouse gas emissions can be removed by the natural environment, for example, they can be stored in soils, trees and the ocean.
+These are often called ‘nature-based solutions’, and bring wider benefits, such as improving biodiversity and reducing flood risk.
+Emissions can also be removed using technology, such as carbon capture and storage.

 When the amount of greenhouse gas emissions produced by a country, organisation or place are cancelled out by the amount removed, it will be a net zero emitter.

 The UK was the first major economy to create a legally binding target to bring greenhouse gas emissions to net zero by 2050.
-In October 2021, the Government published a Net Zero Strategy setting out policies and proposals for decarbonising all sectors of the UK economy to meet this target.
+However, the Climate Change Committee has warned that the UK is currently off track to meet its carbon budgets.
+Delivering on our commitments now requires decisive, accelerated action.